exusc/datahub/README.md

 Next Tasks
-- See TODO in User admin: selection of areasscopes must include own scopes Beispiel besser machen
-- Passwort auslagern?
+- Work on RLS Script
+- BUT with type (TEXT, Integer, Boolean)
-- Scopes with from to for Schutzstufen
+- Scopes with min max for Schutzstufen

+Next Stories
 - Create application Test based on definition in Confluence

-Next Stories
-- Define RLS for the hub itself
 - Extend Health-Check
 - Reduce load function to AW - others are loaded by Json
 - Execution of container actions in db and filestorage